 The Drawbacks of Pre-Recorded Webinars

 Pre-recorded webinars bring a lot of value to a marketing strategy but they’re not always the best approach.
-Some drawbacks come with this style of presentation, so consider whether these might hinder you before you jump in and start recording.
+Some drawbacks come with this style of presentation, so consider whether these might hinder you before you jump in and start webinar recording.

 More time consuming